P2P Direct Transfer Encrypted

-Send files, chat messages, and make video calls directly between two agents using WebRTC.
+Send files, chat messages, and make video calls directly between two agents.
+File transfer and chat use direct TCP connections with HMAC-SHA256 authentication and AES-256-CTR encryption.
+Video calls use WebRTC.
 The NFLTR server handles signaling only — actual data flows peer-to-peer.
 Zero data touches the server.

 How It Works

-NFLTR uses `WebRTC` data channels for file transfer and chat, and WebRTC media tracks for video/audio.
-The server provides signaling (SDP offer/answer exchange) over the existing gRPC connections, then steps aside.
+NFLTR uses direct TCP connections for file transfer and chat, authenticated with HMAC-SHA256 and encrypted with AES-256-CTR.
+Video/audio calls use WebRTC media tracks.
+The server provides signaling (SDP-style offer/answer exchange) over the existing gRPC connections, then steps aside.
 STUN handles NAT traversal automatically.

 Modes